INTRODUCTION TO BUYING WOODWORKING MALLETS AND HAMMERS

 By Joshua Farnsworth

-Below are my recommendation for types & brands of mallets and hammers that you will likely need right at the start of your traditional woodworking journey.
+Below are my recommendation for types & brands of woodworking mallets and hammers that you will likely need right at the start of your traditional woodworking journey.
 If you’re on a really tight budget, don’t fret.
-You can use your judgement to narrow down this list and make due without everything at first…but just make sure that you buy fewer tools at first, rather than lower quality tools.
+You can use your judgement to narrow down this list and make due without everything at first.
+Just make sure that you buy fewer tools at first, rather than lower quality tools.
 I guarantee that you’ll have to buy a better replacement down the road.
 But you can often find the highest quality antique tools for less money than poor quality new tools.

 Make or Buy a Wooden Joiner’s Mallet (for striking chisels)